ilielucianno/office-network-infrastructure/README.md

 **All components purchased with official invoices from EU suppliers (Amazon ES, Senetic, Bionic, Skroutz).**

 **Timeline:**
-- April 2026: Backbone switch architecture implemented.
+- March 2026: Backbone switch architecture implemented.
-- April 2026: OPNsense deployed as VM on the server.
+- March 2026: OPNsense deployed as VM on the server.
-- May 2026: DarkGhost integrated with port mirroring.
+- April 2026: DarkGhost integrated with port mirroring.
-- May 2026: Server upgraded from Intel N100 to Geekom A9 Max.
+- April 2026: Server upgraded from Intel N100 to Geekom A9 Max.

 ---